magnusdv/pedtools/README.md

 The goal of pedtools is to provide a lightweight, but comprehensive tool set for creating, manipulating and visualizing pedigrees with or without marker data.
 Common pedigree structures are quickly produced with tailor-made functions, while a range of utilities enable modifications like adding or removing individuals, extracting subsets, loop breaking, and merging pedigrees.
 The plotting functionality is imported from the [kinship2](https://CRAN.R-project.org/package=kinship2) package.

-pedtools is a rewritten and improved version of one part of the many-faceted package [paramlink](https://CRAN.R-project.org/package=paramlink), which is now heading towards retirement.
-The functionality of paramlink dealing with basic manipulation of pedigrees and markers is moved to pedtools, in most cases using the same function names.
-Under the hood, however, many things are changed, including a new S3 class `ped` for basic pedigree objects.
+pedtools is a rewritten and improved version of one part of the many-faceted package [paramlink](https://CRAN.R-project.org/package=paramlink), which is no longer actively developed.
+The functionality of paramlink dealing with basic manipulation of pedigrees and markers has been moved to pedtools, in most cases using the same function names.
+Under the hood, however, many things are changed, including a new S3 class `ped` for basic pedigree objects and many new utility functions.

 Installation
 ------------